dofusdude/dofusdude-js/docs/AlmanaxApi.md

 import dofusdude from 'dofusdude-js';

 let apiInstance = new dofusdude.AlmanaxApi();
-let language = "language_example"; // String | code
+let language = fr; // String | code
 let opts = {
   'filterBonusType': experience-points, // String | ids from meta/{language}/almanax/bonuses
-  'rangeFrom': "rangeFrom_example", // String | yyyy-mm-dd
+  'rangeFrom': Thu Sep 15 00:00:00 UTC 2016, // Date | yyyy-mm-dd
-  'rangeTo': "rangeTo_example", // String | yyyy-mm-dd
+  'rangeTo': Wed Sep 28 00:00:00 UTC 2016, // Date | yyyy-mm-dd
-  'rangeSize': 56, // Number | size of the returned range 'timezone': "'Europe/Paris'" // String | determine what the current time is.
+  'rangeSize': -1, // Number | size of the returned range 'timezone': Europe/Paris // String | determine what the current time is.
 If you live in Brazil, \"today\" will be hours apart from Paris.
 Use your timezone to get results relative to your location.
 };
 apiInstance.getAlmanaxRange(language, opts, (error, data, response) => {
   if (error) {